neu-rah/ArduinoMenu/README.md

 - maximum 127 options.
 - fast access (numeric keys) only supports 9 options (1 to 9)
 - prompts can overflow on panels with less than 4 characters width
-- menu system is character based, so choose monometric font to achieve best results, it will work with any font but can text can overflow if using non monometric fonts.
+- menu system is character based, so choose monometric font to achieve best results, it will work with any font but the text can overflow.

 ## Base